joshjung/trie-search/README.md

 By default, the trie-search is now internationalized for a common set of vowels.
 So if you insert 'ö', then searching on 'o' will return that result.
 You can customize this by providing your own `expandRegexes` object.

+There is also a `remove(str: string)` method that will remove every node that has the exact `str` string passed as an argument, as well as the corresponding diacritic variants.
+This method also works for strings that have multiple words separated by spaces.

 # Install

 ```